ravenkimr/ZenDesk-2.0/README.md

   3. Click on “Build” and specify the location of where you want the build to be placed.
   4. Once the build has compiled, it should open the file location that you specified.
   5. Run the executable file titled: “ZENdesk”.
+  6. Use the “Discussion Statistics” Button to receive some feedback on your conversation.
+  7. Use the “Clear Logs” or “End Discussion” button to handle transitions to new topics or conversations.

 ---